bjoli/RrbList/src/Collections/README.md

 RemoveAt: List<T> has a strong start but fails miserably after N=500.
 RrbList wins again.

 SetItem: List<T> wins.
-ImmutableList is also reall fast.
-If you need to do a lot of SetItem, convert your RrbTree to a Builder and make sure to do a ToImmutable() and you are fine!.
+If you need to do a lot of SetItem, convert your RrbTree to a Builder and make sure to do a ToImmutable() and you are fine!
+The current benchmark is pretty bad for the Builder since it is updating random indices and it starts by doing lots of copying.
+In the real world this is likely a lot faster.

 Slicing: RrbTrees win.
 List is slow above something like 500 items.
 ImmutableList is just slow.

 ```

 BenchmarkDotNet v0.15.6, Linux openSUSE Tumbleweed-Slowroll